nuxt/website-v2/content/en/guides/features/loading.md

 | fail(error) | Optional | Called when a route couldn't be loaded (failed to fetch data for example). |
 | increase(num) | Optional | Called during loading the route component, num is an Integer < 100. |

-We can create our custom component in `components/LoadingBar.vue`:
+You can create your custom component in `components/LoadingBar.vue`:

 ```html{}[components/LoadingBar.vue]
 <template>